ym001/distancia/docs/index.rst

    Motzkin-Straus

-- Enhanced Rogers-Tanimoto Distance
+   Enhanced Rogers-Tanimoto

-- Inverse Cosine Distance
-- And many more...
+   And many more...

 For a complete list and detailed explanations of each metric, see the :doc:`metrics` section.